haloxiaoli/acme-public-docs/membership-terms-and-conditions/membership-terms_en.md

 **Basic Membership**:
 - The validity period is calculated continuously for 24 hours from the time of redemption.
 - **Example**: If you redeem a 1-day Basic membership at 2:00 PM (Singapore Standard Time) on February 1, 2025, it will expire at 2:00 PM on February 2, 2025.
-**Referral Reward VIP**:
+**Referral Reward Basic Membership**:
+- When the referred user makes their first VIP purchase, the referrer receives 1 month of Basic Membership; when the first purchase is SVIP, the referrer receives 2 months.
-- The validity period is calculated continuously for 24 hours from the time the reward is granted (or longer, in multiples, if applicable).
-- **Example**: If you receive a 1-day Referral Reward VIP at 2:00 PM (Singapore Standard Time) on February 1, 2025, it will expire at 2:00 PM on February 2, 2025.
+- The gifted duration is calculated in natural months from the time the referred user's first paid membership becomes effective.
+For example, if the referred user first purchases VIP at 10:00 AM (Singapore Standard Time) on February 1, 2025, the 1-month Basic Membership will expire at 10:00 AM on March 1, 2025.
+- The reward is determined solely by the initial purchase type and will not change due to subsequent upgrades, downgrades, or renewals.

 ### 2.3 Subscription Payments
 The billing date for subscription payments is subject to the rules of the payment platform (e.g., Stripe).
 However, membership validity periods shall be calculated according to these Membership Terms.